Differential system related to Krawtchouk polynomials: iterated regularisation and Painlev\'e equation: Abstract

 \section{Abstract}

-We tackle the regularisation of a differential system related to generalised Krawtchouk polynomials.
-We show a straightforward connection between certain auxiliary quantities involving the recurrence coefficients of these polynomials and Painlev\'{e} V equation via iterative regularisation.
-Furthermore, we explore how iterative regularisation yields polynomial systems and enables us to find decompositions of certain birational transformations.
+In this paper we tackle the generalised Krawtchouk polynomials.
+We show a straightforward connection between certain auxiliary quantities involving the recurrence coefficients of these polynomials and the fifth Painlev\'{e} equation via iterated regularisation.
+This connection follows an algorithmic procedure avoiding the use of less standardised methods.
+We further explore how to obtain polynomial systems via iterated regularisation and find decomposition of certain birational transformations into the product of simple ones.

 \textbf{Keywords:} Generalised Krawtchouk polynomials $\cdot$ Regularisation $\cdot$ Painlev\'{e} equations \\

 \textbf{MSC 2020:} 34M55 $\cdot$ 42C05

 \allowdisplaybreaks[4]